An ancient story tells of two monks, the younger searching for meaning:

 “Abba, as far as I can, I say my little office,

-I fast a little, I pray and meditate,
+I fast a little, I pray and meditate, I live in peace and,

 as far as I can, I purify my thoughts.
 What else can I do?”